josegonzalez/minui-list/README.md

 minui-list --file list.json --header "Some Header"

 # specify alternative text for the Confirm button
-# by default, the Confirm button is "SELECT"
+# by default, the Confirm button text is "SELECT"
 minui-list --file list.json --confirm-text "CHOOSE"

 # specify an alternative button for the Confirm button